Remortgaging your home: Should you do it in 2019?

 There may be other fees involved including booking fees, valuation fees and legal fees.

+Thinking you should remortgage?
 Why not see how much remortgaging could save you each month.